Harshith-Reddy11/tensorflow-projects/README.md

 ## 📚 Overview

 Welcome to the **TensorFlow Projects** repository!
-This repo features a curated collection of beginner-friendly and practical projects built with TensorFlow, designed to help you master core concepts, gain hands-on experience, and build a strong foundation in machine learning.
+Explore a curated collection of beginner-friendly and practical projects built with TensorFlow.
+These examples are designed to help you master core concepts, gain hands-on experience, and build a solid foundation in machine learning.

 ---